 There are three words tattooed on Martin’s back which are the driving force guiding him as he sets out to disrupt homophobia and transphobia through inclusion and participation.
 They are also a direct representation of how Martin can survive two induced comas as well as a tracheotomy – but that’s a whole other story…

 Those who are following along via the TCoT YouTube channel will have seen Martin do something he has never done during a podcast interview and that is, to take his shirt off (in order to show not tell).
 Click here if you are keen to see what these words are.

 Building relationships has been an important element throughout Martin’s career and he has named one of the strategies he uses connect and set.
 Connect means that in order for you to really understand something, it is important to set the scene and make sure people are ready to really hear both what you want to say and what the conversation is going to be about.
 Conversations, they ebb and they flow, but setting the scene allows everybody to be captivated to listen.

 “Opening up some of these minds, connecting, setting the scene to have really engaging, impactful conversation because most people avoid the discomfort.
 They don’t want to hear it.
 If I get you in a place where you feel your empathy and understanding, you feel you relate to something, you’re more likely to get on board, be an ally, and try to make a difference” he says.

 Making a difference involves showing respect, kindness, courtesy and dignity.
 When you hear something, say something.
 Don’t let the fear of making a mistake stop you from transferring privilege and showing empathy.
-So today we are asking The Culture of Things (TCoT) Podcast community, “Will you make a deliberate decision to be part of the solution, not part of the problem?”
+So today we are asking The Culture of Leadership (TCoT) Podcast community, “Will you make a deliberate decision to be part of the solution, not part of the problem?”
 Click here to learn how.